-And on a lighter note, these Skinny Lemon Bars that are packed with that lemony zing.
+And on a lighter note, these Skinny Lemon Bars are packed with that lemony zing.
 The shortbread crust elevates each bite.
 I might just have to make these again soon (wink-wink).

 Back to the recipe.
-So, the extent of me using dried cranberries consisted of adding them to my chicken salad.
+So, the extent to me using dried cranberries consisted of adding them to my chicken salad.
 Insert facepalm.
 And fresh cranberries?
 Well, they only made an appearance in my home as vase fillers at Christmas.

 Cranberry sauce is something that I’ve never tried and probably never will.
 The consistency tends to keep me at bay.

-Sweet, Tart and Festive Dessert Bar
+Sweet, Tart, and Festive Dessert Bar